minio/minio/docs/distributed/DECOMMISSION.md

 ### Canceling a decommission?
 Stop an on-going decommission in progress, mainly used in situations when the load may be too high and you may want to schedule the decommission at a later point in time.

+`mc admin decommission cancel` without an argument, lists out any on-going decommission in progress.

 ```
 λ mc admin decommission cancel alias/
 ┌─────┬─────────────────────────────────┬──────────────────────────────────┬──────────┐